Henry Marshall Furman: "Shall the Laws of Oklahoma Be Enforced?" The Cruce Clemency Controversy

+Decline and Death

+The life of a busy trial lawyer and politician in the Twin Territories was not easy.
+Courtrooms were stifling and smoky, hours were long, travel and lodging were difficult.
+There are indications that the years of hard work took their toll on Henry Furman.
+A 1903 trial report states that:

+[a] striking feature of the case was the speech of Henry M. Furman of Ardmore, one of the attorneys for the defense.
+He is afflicted with rheumatism and his speech was delivered partly as he kneeled before the jury in a manful effort to stand and partly from his chair, when his exertions overcame him and he was obliged to seat himself.

+The workload of the new Criminal Court of Appeals was immense.
+Upon its creation, the Court had inherited pending criminal appeals from the Court of Appeals of the Indian Territory and the Supreme Court of Oklahoma Territory.
+Using typewriters, carbons, and onionskin papers, the Court on average issued published opinions in over 300 cases annually for several years after statehood, and unpublished summary opinions in many more.
+Hundreds of cases were appealed from convictions for violating the prohibitory act, often prosecuted on purely technical grounds by plainly guilty defendants.
+In the fall of 1912, Furman mentioned in the Ostendorf opinion that the members of the Court "are worked to the limit of human endurance."
+Judge Doyle would later recall that it was in this same period, a little more than three years before his death, that Judge Furman's health began to fail and he suffered a stroke.

 His friends would later remark that Judge Furman always approached his duties as lawyer, and then judge, with "absolute singleness of devotion."

 The night was neither too dark nor too cold, the distance was neither too far nor the perils of the journey too great, for him to go forth joyously and buoyantly in the discharge of that duty.
 He bore suffering with great fortitude, and while enduring the most excruciating pain he would meet his friends and family with buoyancy of spirit that was equal to that of the ordinary man in his most comfortable and successful hours.

 It was his "all pervading energy that knew not the measure of a day's work or the limit of a man's endurance, and whose unrestrained application broke his health and finally caused his death."
 To those who knew him, he "was in very truth a martyr to his high conception of his official duty."
 We may infer that in mid-1915, his ailing kidneys at last brought him low and curtailed his judicial work for the final time.
 Judge D. A. Richardson described the Henry Furman's final days as pained, but peaceful: